christinazavou/ANNFASS/documentation/general_knowledge/Terms.md

 #### Affine transformation
 A geometric transformation that preserves lines and parallelism (but not necessarily distances and angles).

+An affine transformation is any transformation that combines linear transformations and translations.
+The origin does not always have to map the origin. [link](https://maelfabien.github.io/computervision/cv_5/#2-affine-transformation)

 #### Saliency map
 An image that shows each pixel's unique quality Saliency can be seen as a segmentation problem...i.e. categorizing pixels...